• English

 Hosni-Mubarak-askaladdin

-Hosni Mubarak or Muhammad Hosni El Sayed Mubarak who was a former military commander, leader, and president of Egypt, remained in power from 1981 until 2011.
-Mubarak served as an Air Force Commander from 1972 to 1975, after which he became the air force chief marshal.
+Hosni Mubarak or Muhammad Hosni El Sayed Mubarak, a former military commander, leader, and president of Egypt, remained in power from 1981 until 2011.
+Mubarak served as an Air Force Commander from 1972 to 1975, after which he became the Air Force chief marshal.
 Next, he worked as the vice president of Egypt in 1975 and finally took over as the president in 1981.
 Mubarak's presidency lasted for almost three decades, making him the longest-serving ruler of this country.
 Mubarak resigned as the president 18 days after demonstrations of the Egyptian Revolution in 2011.

-Mubarak was born in the Nile River Delta and graduated from the Military Academy of Egypt at Cairo in 1949 and graduated from the air academy at Bilbays in 1950.
-He became a commander in the Egyptian air force from 1966 to 1969 and then the chief commander of the air force in 1972.
+Mubarak was born in the Nile River Delta and graduated from the Military Academy of Egypt at Cairo in 1949 and the Air Academy at Bilbays in 1950.
+He became a commander in the Egyptian Air Force from 1966 to 1969 and then the chief commander of the Air Force in 1972.
 He became air marshal in 1974 and vice president in 1975.
-Mubarak has remained active since then in most negotiations held in the Middle East and Arab world.
+Mubarak has remained active since then in most negotiations held in the Middle East and the Arab world.

 Mubarak took over as the Egyptian president after the assassination of Sadat in 1981.
-During Mubarak's reign, a great improvement was seen in the relation of Egypt with other Arab countries and regional powers including Israel.
+During Mubarak's reign, a significant improvement was seen in the relations of Egypt with other Arab countries and regional powers, including Israel.
 Mubarak also affirmed the peace treaty Egypt shared with Israel and managed to maintain a good relationship with the United States.
 Mubarak was re-elected as the president of Egypt for six years in 1987.
-Mubarak led Arab states while supporting the Saudi’s decision to invite the help of a U.S. military coalition for reconquering Kuwait to expel invading Iraqi forces.
-Mubarak also helped in mediating the bilateral agreement signed between the Palestine Liberation Organization and Israel, which was signed in 1993.
+Mubarak led Arab states while supporting the Saudi’s decision to invite the help of a U.S. military coalition to reconquer Kuwait to expel invading Iraqi forces.
+Mubarak also helped mediate the bilateral agreement signed between the Palestine Liberation Organization and Israel in 1993.

-Mubarak was again elected as Egyptian president in 1993, after which there began a phase of guerrilla violence and growing unrest between opposition parties.
+Mubarak was again elected Egyptian president in 1993, after which guerrilla violence and growing unrest between opposition parties began.
 This led him to start a campaign against fundamentalist Islam.
 Mubarak managed to escape an assassination attempt in 1995 in Ethiopia.
-Remaining unopposed, Mubarak was again elected as the president of Egypt in 1999, the fourth time in a row.
+Remaining unopposed, he was again elected president of Egypt in 1999, the fourth time in a row.
 In 2005, Mubarak managed to win re-election once again.

 In January 2011, protestors agitated by corruption, repression, and the economic state of Egypt came out on the streets demanding that Mubarak step down as Egyptian president.
-Seeing the continued protest and allegations, Mubarak went on TV and announced that he would no longer be competing in the presidential election coming up in September of 2011.
-On February 11, 2011, Mubarak left for Cairo and a few hours afterward it was announced that Mubarak had resigned as the president of Egypt, giving the Supreme Council of the Armed Forces the authority to govern the country.
+Seeing the continued protest and allegations, Mubarak went on TV and announced that he would no longer be competing in the presidential election in September 2011.
+On February 11, 2011, Mubarak left for Cairo.
+A few hours afterward, it was announced that Mubarak had resigned as the president of Egypt, giving the Supreme Council of the Armed Forces the authority to govern the country.
 Seeing Mubarak step down, the protest at Tahrir Square and other places turned to celebration.

 Abdel Fattah Al-Sisi